Hams Hall power stations: Hams Hall A

 Following the death of Lord Norton in 1905, his estate was put up for sale in 1911.
 Part of the house was rebuilt near Cirencester, but the rest was demolished in 1920.
+Birmingham Corporation Electricity Supply Committee thought Hams Hall a suitable site to build a power station because of a ready supply of water in the Tame Valley, and nearness to the Warwickshire Coalfield and the Midland Railway.
+It was felt the Nechells power station under construction in 1919 would only have sufficient capacity to meet the needs of Birmingham for ten years.
 Hams Hall Power Station was constructed by the municipally owned City of Birmingham Electricity Supply Department on the site in 1928.
 It was opened on 6 November 1929, equipped with two Fraser & Chalmers 30,000 kW turbo-alternators.
 The generating capacity of the site was progressively increased to 240,000 kW.
 The station burned approximately 774,000 tonnes of coal a year.
-At the time it was one of the largest power stations in Europe.
+At the time, it was one of the largest power stations in Europe.

 The station was also the first power station in the United Kingdom to burn pulverised coal, rather than lumps of coal.
 It was also used as a prototype site for the installation of gas turbines in coal-fired plants.
 Water for the station was cooled by six reinforced concrete hyperbolic cooling towers.
 At the time, these were the largest cooling towers ever built.
 The station had two 350 ft tall chimneys.

 In 1962 a 15 MW Bristol Siddeley Olympus aircraft gas turbine was commissioned.
 It was used to assess the suitability of aircraft gas turbine generators for meeting peak-load and emergency requirements.
 The installed capacity and electricity output is summarised in the table.

 The station's closure was announced in 1975, following a fall in electricity consumption.
 By the time of its closure its generating capacity had fallen to 151 MW.
 The station's chimneys and cooling towers were demolished in 1978.
 A gas-turbine rated at 15 MW associated with the A station was operational in 1980.

-During World War Two (WW") the station given its strategic value was guarded by the regular army till September 1942 (probably an anti-aircraft battery and a Home Guard company (formed from the staff; they also guarded Nechells power station) which remained on guard till being stood down on 1st October 1944.
-Before war was declared cables nearby were damaged by explosives - a rare example of possible sabotage.
+During the Second World War the station given its strategic value was guarded by the regular army till September 1942 (probably an anti-aircraft battery and a Home Guard company (formed from the staff; they also guarded the Nechells power stations) which remained on guard till being stood down on 1 October 1944.
+Before war was declared cables nearby were damaged by explosives – a rare example of possible sabotage.
 The Home Guard website records both power station sites were attacked (minus details).